minoshim/qasMHD/2D/MPI/KHI/README.md

 <img src="../../imgs/KHI/khi_movie_perp.gif" alt="KH instability (out-of-plane B)" width="480px"> <img src="../../imgs/KHI/khi_movie_oblique.gif" alt="KH instability (in-plane B)" width="480px">

+### Code organization

+The MPI class and ideal solver are in `../common/`.
+This directory retains the initial conditions, parameters, macros, and driver.

+Run `make` in this directory; it compiles shared sources with the local `mymacros.hpp` and stores objects in `build/`.
+See [the MPI guide](../README.md) for build, execution, and result-merging instructions.

+Random velocity perturbations use `rand_noise_mt()` with a common base seed and the X rank coordinate; ranks sharing an X subdomain use the same sequence across Y. The temporary `dvy` array is a checked `std::vector`.
+See [the MPI guide](../README.md) for fixed-seed runs and reproducibility limits.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [license](../../../license/COPYING) file for details.